-The MU School of Medicine receives nearly sixteen hundred applications every year.
+The MU School of Medicine receives nearly eighteen hundred applications every year.
 After an initial screening we invite applicants, who are seriously being considered, for interviews.
 All interviews are at the invitation of the School of Medicine.
 Learn more about our Interview Day.

 To view our confidentiality and selection process guidelines please click here.